-The following actions will result in a no time/disqualification (Should receive a white ribbon):
+The following actions will result in a no time/disqualification (Will receive a white ribbon):

-- Not releasing the rope from the hand when roping the calf. - Abusive treatment of calf or horse, including but not limited to intentional and excessive dragging. - Intentional dragging is caused by the contestant. - o Excessive dragging is defined as moving the calf more than 6 feet after the contestant has called for time. - Touching calf, string, or rope to train horse after contestant has mounted horse.
+- Not releasing the rope from the hand when roping the calf. - Abusive treatment of calf or horse, including but not limited to intentional and excessive dragging.
+Intentional dragging is caused by the contestant. - Excessive dragging is defined as moving the calf more than 6 feet after the contestant has called for time. - Touching calf, string, or rope to train horse after contestant has mounted horse.
+Failure of calf to stay tied for 6 seconds. - Failure to stand calf up to be thrown. - Failure to catch.